lassesuomela/qt_zoo/README.md

 4. Start server with `npm start`
    - Or with nodemon using `npm run dev`
 5. Tests can be ran with jest using `npm test`
+   - This creates `coverage` folder in `./src`
+     - In `./src/coverage/lcov-report/index.html` there is a code coverage report

 ## Endpoints